Get More Instagram Story Replies: 9 Strategies

 Manual replies don’t scale.
 If 100 people reply to your Story, you’ll spend hours responding.

-Instagram’s official Graph API allows approved tools to send automated DMs when followers reply to Stories (Instagram API documentation, January 2026).
+Instagram’s official API allows approved tools to send automated DMs when followers reply to Stories (Instagram API documentation, February 2026).

 How it works: